ChaitanyaSekra/emotion-aware-spotify-playlist-generator-v2/README.md

 playlist-read-private
 ```

+> **Note (Feb 2026):** Spotipy's `user_playlist_create()` and `playlist_add_items()` wrappers return HTTP 403 in Development Mode.
+Reverie bypasses both — playlist creation uses `sp._post("me/playlists")` directly, and track insertion uses raw `requests.post` to `/playlists/{id}/items`.

 ---

 ## 🚫 .gitignore

 Make sure these are excluded from version control:

 ```
 .env
 .spotify_token_cache
 .venv/
 __pycache__/
+*.pyc
 ```

 ---

 ## 📌 Known Limitations

-- **Development Mode only** — up to 5 Spotify users can use the app.
-To allow more users, apply for Extended Access on the Spotify Developer Dashboard.
+- **Development Mode only** — up to 5 Spotify users.
+Apply for Extended Access on the Spotify Developer Dashboard for more.
-- **Static emotion-song mapping** — the dataset is preprocessed and not personalized to listening history.
+- **Manually curated database** — tracks are hand-annotated; the dataset is currently limited in size.
-- **Single user session** — the app is designed for one authenticated Spotify account at a time.
+- **Single user session** — designed for one authenticated Spotify account at a time.
-- **Spotify API (Feb 2026)** — track insertion uses the `/playlists/{id}/items` endpoint.
-The older `/tracks` endpoint is no longer supported for Development Mode apps.
+- **Session feedback resets on restart** — in-memory feedback is lost when the server stops; persisted DB feedback carries over.

 ---

 ## 🗺️ Roadmap

-- [ ] Replace static dataset with dynamic Spotify search by mood/genre
+- [ ] Scale DB using a fine-tuned LLM on song lyrics for existing catalogue
+- [ ] Artist emotion-tagging integration at upload via DistroKid / RouteNote
-- [ ] Add user listening history personalization
+- [ ] Language-based track filtering (detect input language, surface matching tracks)
-- [ ] Support multiple concurrent users with per-session OAuth
+- [ ] Artist diversity cap (max 2 tracks per artist per playlist)
-- [ ] Improve emotion detection with multi-label confidence scores
+- [ ] Cluster fallback when primary emotion has fewer than N results

 ---